Azamn/Paytm-UI-Clone/README.md

 ## Project Name : **Paytm UI Clone**

 In this project i have created a clone of **Paytm** website using **HTML** and **tailwindcss** .
-In this project i learnt a lot of tailwindcss property to make this project respnsive without writing core css.
+In this project i learnt a lot of tailwindcss property to make this project responsive without writing css.

 </br>